Division of Population Health Information Governance Policy

 Information incident: An information incident is a potential or actual breach of data confidentiality, security or information governance policy.

-Members of Division of Population Health: For the purpose of this policy members of the Division of Population Health include Honorary and Visiting staff, secondees, students and external researchers holding Service Level Agreements with the Centre as well as those on the University payroll.
+Members of the Division of Population Health: For the purpose of this policy members of the Division of Population Health include Honorary and Visiting staff, secondees, students and external researchers holding Service Level Agreements with the Division as well as those on the University payroll.

 Primary user: The member of the Division of Population Health to whom a device has been assigned.
-All members of Division of Population Health are expected to be assigned a device (desktop PC or laptop).
-In cases where there is hot desking it is assumed there will be one user who primarily uses the device, however others may use from time to time.
+All members of the Division of Population Health are expected to be assigned a device (desktop PC or laptop).
+In cases where there is desk sharing it is assumed there will be one user who primarily uses the device, however others may use it from time to time.
 Where there is a need for pooled laptops, each laptop will have a ‘device owner’ who manages the pool and must be responsible for the security of the devices.

 Risk-bearing data: Personal, sensitive or confidential data about individuals, or information that is otherwise sensitive (e.g. commercially or politically sensitive information).
 The loss of risk-bearing data could be detrimental both to any individuals who might be identified and to the University’s reputation.
 Pseudonymised data, where names and other personal identifiers have been replaced by a unique code, are still considered risk-bearing.
 Simple removal of names, other direct identifiers and unique codes may not sufficiently anonymise data.

 Secure Data Service (SDS): The Secure Data Service is a cloud computing platform operated by IT Services using RONIN and hosted within Amazon Web Service (AWS).
-This is a platform designed to provide a secure environment for researchers to process sensitive data of any kind, whilst also providing scalable compute power for those researchers.
-Currently the platform is ISO 27001 compliant, and working towards certification (expected completion around summer 2023), it also holds its own DSPT (EE133872-SDS) accreditation.
+This is a platform designed to provide a secure environment for researchers to process sensitive data of any kind, whilst also providing scalable computing power for those researchers.
+Currently the platform is ISO 27001 compliant and holds its own DSPT (EE133872-SDS) accreditation.
 Secure Data Services policies are managed by IT Services and copies can be requested from secure-data-service-group@sheffield.ac.uk

 Security assurance: Information security is achieved by implementing a suitable set of controls, including policies, processes, procedures, organisational structures, and software and hardware functions.
-These controls need to be established, implemented, monitored, reviewed and improved, where necessary, to ensure that the specific security and business objectives of the organisation are met.
+These controls need to be established, implemented, monitored, reviewed and improved where necessary, to ensure that the specific security and business objectives of the organisation are met.
 This should be done in conjunction with other business management processes.
-The security assurance is the framework used to assess these controls, e.g. DSPT.
+Security assurance is the framework used to assess these controls, e.g. DSPT.

 University-managed devices: devices running YoYo or managed desktops, e.g. desktops and laptops.